Availability and prerequisitesedit

 sysoperand configure this as the username.

-- Filtering rules are not available in the current version, because filtering is controlled by ingest pipelines.
+Advanced sync rules are not available for this connector in the present version.
+Currently, filtering is controlled by ingest pipelines.

 See Content extraction.

 The connector framework enables operators to run functional tests against a real data source.
 Refer to Connector testing for more details.